frePPLe/frepple/doc/user-guide/model-reference/setup-matrices.rst

 fromsetup    string            | The previous setup.
                                | If the field is empty the rules applies to any previous
                                  setup value.

-                               Wildcard characters are allowed in this string: \* matches a sequence of characters, and ? matches a single character.

 tosetup      string            | The new setup.
                                | If the field is empty the rules applies to any new
                                  setup value.
-                               | Wildcard characters are allowed in this string, similar
-                                 as in the fromsetup field.
 duration     timeperiod        Duration of the changeover. cost         double            Cost of the changeover.
 ============ ================= ===========================================================